 The Curatorial Programme was founded by de Appel in 1994.
 Running for ten months of the year, it has followed more or less the same structure ever since..
 The selected (5-6) participants travel together, meeting curators, artists, and art and cultural institutions, gaining first hand knowledge and building lasting relationships with each other and the ecosystems they encounter.
 They work closely with mentors who help them reflect on their experiences and organise collective readings and writings.
 At the end of the ten months the participants curate a project together.
 Each year there is usually a thematic focus, which determines tutors and mentors.

-The 30th edition will be a special programme, running from September 2024 until June 2025, followed by a fellowship from September 2025 until June 2026.
+The current 30th edition is a special programme, running from September 2024 until June 2025, followed by a fellowship from September 2025 until June 2026.
 It runs parallel and in collaboration with Sandberg Institute Temporary programme: Lumbung Practice (Amsterdam) and Gudskul’s Collective Study Programme (Jakarta).
-Participating collectives in the three programmes will practise and learn about lumbung, self-organised and socio-political artistic and curatorial practices, and producing alternative institutions for the future.
+Participating collectives in the three programmes practise and learn about lumbung, self-organised and socio-political artistic and curatorial practices, and producing alternative institutions for the future.

 History & Context